lam1910/face-recog/attendence_face/README.md

 	- Set known\_face\_encodings and known\_face\_name with the array of vectors and the label above.

 	- Run face\_recognize method of the CheckIn class.
 You can choose whether or not to use a model to get the name.

+2. How to stop:

+    Press 'q' no the keyboard to exit system and release the camera.
+On the rare occasion of unexpected stop, the camera process will be left unattended.
+In that case, find the python process and kill it.

+3. Note:

+    - Only print out the name of the person in the console, does not mark the face in live feed
+    - Return anyone that does not pass the double check as unknown, but will not print out anything
+    - Only has a very small sample size, thus the parameters for model is mostly the default parameters
+    - Also with small sample size, the model may gives wrong prediction frequently